ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 #### Updating Existing VPGs

-In case you need to update an existing VPG you need to create a yaml file as you did it for create VPG, with additional section: "metadata".
-The "metadata" section should contain the VPG name and the namespace id:
+If you need to update an existing VPG you must create a yaml file as you did to create the VPG, with an additional section called "metadata" that contains the VPG name and the namespace id.

+For example:

 ``` yaml
 ---